xARPES/xARPES/README.md

 ### pip

-The user is assumed to be in a pristine virtual environment, created using:
+The user will have to set up a pristine virtual environment.
+First, ``python3-venv`` might have to be installed:

+	sudo apt install python3-pip python3-venv

+Afterwards, one can activate a virtual environment named ``<my_venv>`` using:

 	python3 -m venv <my_venv>